wegiangb/NERC_EDI/README.md

 To do after hackathon

-### ·       AirNode’s AQ validation software to existing UO AQ datasets focus on PM2.5
+### ·       Task 1 AirNode’s AQ validation software to existing UO AQ datasets focus on PM2.5

-### ·       Applying task 1 findings to Breathe London’s AQ dataset
+### ·       Task 2 Applying task 1 findings to Breathe London’s AQ dataset

-### ·       Analyse the output of UO AQ networks
+### ·       Task 3 Analyse the output of UO AQ networks

 # WP 3 AQ network in Nottingham